AtGames: History

 In August 2019, AtGames acquired the royalty interest owed to General Computer Corporation (GCC) for Ms. Pac-Man.

 In January 2020, AtGames announced a partnership with Taito.

-In June 2020, AtGames announced a partnership with FarSight Studios in which 22 Gottlieb pinball tables from their Pinball Arcade video game would be ported over to AtGames' newest flagship, the AtGames Legends Pinball (ALP) machine.
+In June 2020, AtGames announced a partnership with FarSight Studios in which 22 Gottlieb pinball tables from their The Pinball Arcade video game would be ported over to AtGames' newest flagship, the AtGames Legends Pinball (ALP) machine.
 Since then, AtGames has continued its Legends line by adding consoles with arcade control decks (Legends Gamer, Core, and Legends Core Max) as well as their AtGames Legends Ultimate Mini (ALU Mini) and most recently, the AtGames Legends Pinball Micro (ALP Micro).
 A miniature version of the full-size ALP.

 AtGames has expanded the capabilities of these devices by adding more accessories, like the QuadPlay, a four-player control deck for the ALU.
-AtGames has also partnered with Magic Pixel Studios to port over their Zaccaria digital pinball tables as well as to develop new pinball tables taken from various intellectual properties.
+AtGames has also partnered with Magic Pixel Studios to port over their Zaccaria Pinball tables as well as to develop new pinball tables taken from various intellectual properties.

+In 2023 AtGames collaborated with Zen Studios to release a range of Legends Pinball 4KP cabinets, with the first version themed after The Addams Family.
+In addition to tables previously released for the ALP, some tables from Pinball FX were released.